 Also, I'm in an open relationship in case the status didn't tip you off.
-My partner is the thoroughly lovely Summestormrain who I met right here.
+My partner is the thoroughly lovely Summestormrain / Stormia who I met right here.
 Just, you know, make sure you're cool with that before you message me/reply to my message.

 In terms of my carriage and demeanor?
 I'm gregarious though perhaps tinged with a patina of the awkward.
 In situations where I feel comfortable, I am often described as "the life of the party" but, man oh man, if I hate being somewhere I quickly turn into that disgruntled-looking wallflower nursing his non-alcoholic drink.